Varicose Veins

 How do phlebologists classify the severity of venous disease?

-In the past it has been tricky for phlebologists and health professionals to define vein disorders because of the range and severity of symptoms.
-By creating the CEAP venous disease classification system, discussion of conditions and treatments is standardised across the world.
+In the past, it has been tricky for phlebologists and health professionals to define vein disorders because of the range and severity of symptoms.
+By creating the CEAP venous disease classification system, the discussion of conditions and treatments is standardised across the world.
 Read more about the CEAP classification system.

 Other Vein Conditions